nats-io/nats-site/content/documentation/server/gnatsd-slow-consumers.md

 The default subscriber pending message limit is `65536`, and the default subscriber pending byte limit is `65536*1024`

 If the client reaches this internal limit, it will drop messages and continue to process new messages.
-This is aligned with NATS at least once delivery.
+This is aligned with NATS at most once delivery.
 It is up to your application to detect the missing messages and recover from this condition.